 * The fastest way to extend your range is to SLOW DOWN.

-Unless your Leaf has a QC port and a quick charging station is on your route, it is faster to reduce your speed to allow you to arrive without recharging than it is to stop and charge with L-2 charging on the way.
+Unless your Leaf has a QC port and a quick charging station is on your route, it is faster to reduce your speed to allow you to arrive without recharging than it is to stop and charge (with L-2 charging) on the way.
 Accelerating moderately will also help, but reducing highway speed is more important in most situations.
 The Leaf gets much better range at 30MPH than at 40, better range at 40 than at 50, and better range at 50MPH than at 65.
 The faster you go, the faster your range drops.
-It isn't proportionate, either - it takes much more than twice as much power to drive at 70MPH as at 35.
+This is because of air resistance, which increases almost exponentially with speed.
+It takes much more than twice as much power to drive at 70MPH as at 35.
 Don't be a "rolling roadblock" to traffic, but also don't be bullied by other drivers into speeding.
 It's less stressful to occasionally pull over and let other drivers pass than it is to hold them up.

 Coasting is also better for increasing efficiency than using regenerative braking.
 This is because there are large losses when energy is converted from momentum to electrical charge, stored in the battery pack, and then returned to the car's momentum via the drive motor.
 Coasting uses momentum directly, avoiding those losses.

 The 36psi listed on the door sill label is not just too low, as it is with many cars, it is dangerously low.
 This is especially true with the stock Ecopia tires, which have soft, fragile sidewalls.
 Inflating to 40psi will improve range, sidewall rigidity, and steering response without greatly harming ride quality.
 Some folks inflate to 42, 44 or even higher.
 I suggest you not exceed the maximum rating printed on the sidewalls, usually 44psi, and if you want the best compromise between economy, handling and ride, use 40-42psi.